char23fj/361-Group20-Project/README.md

 11/30 (Charles):  Did some fine-tuning.
 Also added a request and request handler to perform a search.
 If I have more time later I'll look at the result page and how to populate it; I just have a display div showing the stringified result for now.

 11/30 (Phil): added auto complete suggestion to zip code search box.  added sql statements to add zip column to table.  updated back to home buttons to display name of user on return.

+12/1 (Charles):  Edited search results page and changed request handler to render said page.
+Notes from my edit on the view file:
+"You guys can decide what you want to display, but I stuck with distance for the time being (I think that would be the ultimate result, although we currently have an arbitrary process of obtaining that number).
+Note that the search query on main.js displays results where distance < 101, so tinker with that at will."
+Also, if we want to do something with zip code, maybe list results within 1 on the second digit or something?
+For example, if zip is 63031, list all from 62031 to 64031.
+Maybe do a couple quick calculations above the query along the lines of: var hi = req.query.zip + 1000;
+var low = req.query.zip - 1000;
+And then do the query "WHERE zip < ? && zip > ?", with added arguments hi and low.